dry-rb/dry-rb.org/source/gems/dry-validation/basics/working-with-schemas.html.md

 * Specify type expectations for all the values!
 * Use custom predicates to keep things concise when built-in predicates create too much noise
 * Assign schema objects to constants for convenient access
+* Define a base schema for your application with common configuration

 ### Calling a Schema